Freedom of information

 You can also request information by phone.
 Please call 01463 273511 to request information available under this Guide.

-To obtain information listed under the scheme as a printed document or other format by post, please send your request to Freedom of Information Officer, Inverness College UHI, 3 Longman Road, INVERNESS, IV1 1SA
+To obtain information listed under the scheme as a printed document or other format by post, please send your request to Freedom of Information Officer, Inverness College UHI, I Inverness Campus, INVERNESS, IV2 5NA

 When writing to us to request information, please include your name, address and phone number and full details of the information you would like to receive.
 We may need to phone you to clarify the information you want.